 After trading several hands, regionally affluent António Trindade Crespo acquired Vinha dos Padres, where he produced the original "Quinta da Vinha dos Padres" talha (terracotta pot) wine - both red and white - between 1953-1989.
 With no heirs, the property was subsequently abandoned during inheritance disagreements from 1990 to 2010, throughout which the vines were left untouched.

-Existing centenary vines at Vinha dos Padres were planted well before the national vine plantation register was founded (Registo Viticola, by IVV) in 1930, making it difficult to determine their exact age.
-Current senior residents of Reguengo, Portalegre however, recall relatives working the vines at Vinha dos Padres during the first decade of the 1900s, making the Vinha dos Padres vines at least 120 years old, giving the Vinha dos Padres blends their distinct and superior quality.
+The existing century old vines at Vinha dos Padres were planted well before the national vine register was founded (Registo Viticola, by IVV) in 1930, making it difficult to determine their exact age.
+Current senior residents of Reguengo, Portalegre however, recall relatives working the vines at Vinha dos Padres as far back as 1903, stating they had already been there long before, making the Vinha dos Padres vines at least 130 years old, and giving their blends their distinct and superior quality.

 In 2020 Vinha dos Padres is acquired by the Italo-Portuguese family Silveira Catemario di Quadri which return to soil after a long hiatus from many globally accomplished generations of wine making, of Italian heritage (Friuli wines Duca Catemario di Quadri ~1900-1964, later, wines Catemario 1964-1986) and of Portuguese heritage (Alentejo wines Tapada de Coelheiros 1991-2014), restoring the property to its longstanding tradition of winemaking.

-Since 2022, the making of Vinha dos Padres wines employ artesanal traditions that culminate centuries of historical heritage of wine making in the highly sought after Serra de São Mamede natural park in Alto Alentejo within the Portalegre region.
+Since 2022, the making of Vinha dos Padres wines employ artesanal traditions that culminate centuries of historical heritage of wine making in the highly sought after terroir of the Serra de São Mamede natural park.
 Self-regulated grapes sprouted from untouched century old vines are harvested carefully and exclusively by hand.
-These are then fermented in century old portuguese handmade clay pots from Campo Maior that have been passed down through generations since the construction of Vila Maria’s cellar at the onset of the 20th century - a traditional wine making method brought to the Alentejo region in the 5th century BC by the phoenicians, and then continued by the Romans - with the bygone methods of the same monks that first made wine here centuries ago.
-All grapes and wines are carefully harvested and produced by hand from start to finish at 600m of altitude with the help of world-renowned enologist Susana Esteban, resulting in the first premium premium vintage Quinta da Vinha dos Padres in 2022.
+These are then fermented in old portuguese clay pots from handmade betwen the 1910-30s in Campo Maior, that have been passed down through generations since the construction of Vila Maria’s cellar at the onset of the 20th century - a traditional wine making method brought to the Alentejo region in the 5th century BC by the phoenicians, and then continued by the Romans - with the bygone methods of the same monks that first made wine here centuries ago.
+All grapes and wines are carefully harvested and produced by hand from start to finish at 600m of altitude with the help of world-renowned enologist Susana Esteban, resulting in the first premium vintage label, Quinta da Vinha dos Padres in 2022.